-Psychologists who work with children and adolescents work in a variety of settings to assist young people who are struggling with mental health issues and other challenges such as peer pressure, body image, drugs or alcohol, relationships, sexuality, or coping with difficult life changes like parental divorce or death.
-They conduct formal diagnostic tests, provide counseling and other therapeutic services, develop community-based youth programs, lead prevention initiatives, serve as mentors, and more.
+Child and adolescent psychologists work in a range of settings with young people who are struggling with mental health issues and challenges such as peer pressure, body image, drugs or alcohol, relationships, sexuality, or coping with life changes such as parental divorce or death.
+They conduct formal diagnostic tests, provide counseling and other therapeutic services, develop community-based youth programs, lead prevention initiatives, and more.

-- Hold a baccalaureate degree from a regionally accredited US institution or a comparable degree from an international institution.
+- A baccalaureate degree from a regionally accredited US institution or a comparable degree from an international institution.

-- Present an academic record that demonstrates ability to fulfill the academic demands of the program.
+- An academic record that demonstrates ability to fulfill the academic demands of the program.
 Successful applicants typically have a grade point average of 3.25 or higher on a 4.0 scale for undergraduate coursework.

 - Practicum or work experience in psychology or a related field is highly desirable and is considered in the evaluation of applicants.

 - The equivalent of 18 semester credit hours in psychology with grades of “C” or better, including the following prerequisite courses: general or introductory psychology, abnormal psychology, theories of personality, and research methods or statistics.
 Equivalent coursework in other social sciences may also be considered.
 Students may be admitted prior to completing these prerequisites, but all students must complete these courses by the end of their first semester of enrollment at Adler School.